-Track the number of cycles or how many times JIRA issue get assigned to one or any of multiple users.
-Break down the metric by assignee history or status history, and understand more about the back and forth cases that slow down the issue resolution.
-Set goals for particular users or a group of users, such as ‘First Contact Resolution’ or ‘Max 2 cycles on avg. per issue in an assignee ‘.
+Track the number of cycles or how many times Jira issues get assigned to one or any of multiple users.
+Break down the metric by assignee history or status history and understand more about the back-and-forth cases that slow down the issue resolution.
+Set goals for particular users or a group of users, such as ‘First Contact Resolution’ or ‘Max 2 cycles on avg. per issue in assignee ‘.

 Please find the configuration steps below:

 Step 1: Add data source.
 Filter out the Jira issues that need to be analyzed.

 Step 2: Select ‘Cycles in assignee’ metric.
 Find and add the users who will be counted when an issue was assigned to any of them as given on the picture below: